marionettejs/backbone.marionette/docs/marionette.functions.md

 Retrieve an object's attribute either directly from the object, or from the object's `this.options`, with `this.options` taking precedence.
 All Marionette Classes, such as the Views, come with this method.
+`this.getOption` is used for instance of Marionette class.
+`Marionette.getOption` is used for instance of Backbone class.

 ```javascript
 var Mn = require('backbone.marionette');